For the $500 giveaway scroll down to the end of this post!

-Cheap Christmas clothes often look like what they are: cheap.
+Cheap Christmas clothes often look like what they are: Cheap.
 Looking cheap, however, is an aging, not an ageless style.
-Any 40+ women would look like her own mother in cheap Christmas sweaters or whatever.
+Any midlife women would look like her own mother in cheap Christmas sweaters or whatever.
 Thus, unless you want to look like the cute funny granny, and there is nothing wrong with doing this for the amusement of the own grand kids, you should avoid them like the plague.
 In other words, if you like them, wear them at the family Christmas party and on weekends, but not at the office or anywhere in public.
 Just imagine the embarrassment when you run into your boss wearing an ugly Christmas sweater!

 If you want to go for the cute granny look, make sure the look of the item is so genius-kitschy that it is cute again.
 For example think of the Rudolph sweater with the lighted red nose that Carrie presented at Curly Crafty Mom in her post on ugly Christmas sweaters.
 Be aware that such sweaters identify everyone over 12 either as a mother or grandmother.
 Teenager won’t wear that mommy stuff.
 It’s not cool!
 They go for a Santa Claus bra (under a white shirt of cause so everybody knows 😉 ).